Last updated 10 December 2021

 Save time, do it online!
 My Ipswich is the easiest and quickest way to make a request, report a problem or apply for a service...24 hours a day.
 Visit my.ipswich.gov.uk/MyServices

-Many of our public facilities are open, including our Swimming Pools, Sports Centres, Ipswich Museum, Christchurch Mansion and the Town Hall Cafe, Regent Theatre and Corn Exchange.
+Most of our public facilities are open, including our Swimming Pools, Sports Centres, Ipswich Museum, Christchurch Mansion, Town Hall Cafe, Regent Theatre and Corn Exchange.

-The Regent Theatre and Corn Exchange remain closed.
+The Regent Theatre and Corn Exchange have reopened.

 We've created a webpage where you can see the latest information about postponed shows.
 Check here for details on when these shows will be coming back to Ipswich.
 This will be updated daily as new dates are confirmed.